 but use more stain and might be of less predictable quality

-First screen the thick/thin smear at a low magnification (10× or 20× objective lens), to detect large parasites(microfilaria) then examine the smear using oil immersion objective.
-NCCLS recommend examination of at least 300 oil immersion fields for the determination of “No Parasite Seen”.
+First screen the thick/thin smear at low magnification (10× or 20× objective lens), to detect large parasites(microfilaria) then examine the smear using oil immersion objective.
+NCCLS recommends the examination of at least 300 oil immersion fields for the determination of “No Parasite Seen”.

 Diagnostic Points for Plasmodium falciparum